SGLK13023U Preparedness and Response to Humanitarian Crises

 Content

-Disaster preparedness and response involve forecasting and taking precautionary measures prior to an imminent threat when advance warnings are possible.
-Preparedness planning improves the response to the effects of a disaster by organising the delivery of timely and effective rescue, relief and assistance.
-Preparedness involves the development and regular testing of warning systems (linked to forecasting systems) and plans for evacuation or other measures to be taken during a disaster alert period to minimise potential loss of life and physical damage.
-It also involves the education and training of officials and the population at risk, the training of intervention teams, and the establishment of policies, standards, organisational arrangements and operational plans to be applied following a disaster.
-Effective plans also consider securing resources, possibly including stockpiling supplies and earmarking funds.
+Disaster preparedness and response involve taking precautionary measures and anticpatory actions prior to a disaster occuring where advance warnings are possible.
+Preparedness planning improves not only the response to the effects of a disaster but also helps to reduce disaster impacts.
+Preparedness involves the development and regular testing of warning systems (linked to forecasting systems) and plans for evacuation or other measures to be taken during a disaster alert period to minimise potential loss of life and other damage.

-This course is designed to introduce two aspect of disaster management – Preparedness and Response – and to increase students’ awareness of the nature and management of disasters, leading to better performance.
-The content has been written to cover principles, procedures, methods and terminology.
-However, terminology in this field is not standardised and different institutions may use the same terms in slightly different ways.
+This course is designed to introduce two aspects of disaster risk management – Preparedness and Response – and to increase students’ awareness of the nature and management of disasters, leading to better performance.
+The content covers anticipatory action, critical discussion of principles, procedures, methods and terminology.
+However, terminology in this field is not standardised and different institutions may use the same terms in different ways.
 This will also be covered as one of the problematic issues in this field.

-The course includes a wide range of topics within Disaster Preparedness and Response such as: Conflicts and complex emergencies; International security; Management of disaster situations; Needs assessment and monitoring; Legal framework for refugees and IDPs; Information management and GIS; Communications in emergencies; Financing and donors; Personal safety in the field.
-These four weeks of Disaster Preparedness and Response also include a thorough introduction to the cluster-approach with extensive coverage of the most essential clusters (Water, Sanitation and Hygiene; Health; Emergency Shelter; Logistics; Food/Nutrition; Protection; Camp Coordination and Management; Education) as well as many international actors working within response (e.g. Save the Children, UNICEF, WHO, UNOSAT, UNOPS, UN-OCHA).
+The course includes a wide range of topics within Disaster Preparedness and Response such as: anticipatory action, humanitarian leadership, conflicts and complex emergencies; International security; Needs assessment and monitoring; Legal framework for refugees and IDPs; Information management; Use of case based approaches, Localisation, Financing and donors; and Personal safety in the field.
+We will also discuss the cluster-approach and some of the sectors such as Water, Sanitation and Hygiene; Health; Emergency Shelter; Food/Nutrition; Protection; Camp Coordination and Management.
+Further we will also visit and gain experience from many international actors working within response based in Copenhagen (e.g. Save the Children, UNICEF, WHO, UNOSAT, UNOPS, UN-OCHA).

 The main content areas are: